Helicone/helicone/README.md

 ## Open-source observability platform for LLMs

+Helicone is an open-source observability platform for Language Learning Models (LLMs).
+It offers the following features:

 - 📝 Logs all of your requests to OpenAI in a user-friendly UI

 - 💾 Caching, custom rate limits, and retries